Can Cavani play centre-back?! Man Utd's diabolical defending exposed in Tottenham thrashing | Goal.com

 While the club are attempting to get fans excited about Cavani's arrival, the problem is that unless the 33-year-old can suddenly play at centre-back then it is going to do little to improve United’s performances.

-United were already 2-1 down by that point thanks to goals from Son Heung-min and Tanguy Ndombele following a stream of comedic defending from Solskjaer’s side.
+United were already 2-1 down by that point thanks to goals from Tanguy Ndombele and Son Heung-min following a stream of comedic defending from Solskjaer’s side.

 For all the emphasis and effort that has gone into trying to secure a right-sided attacker before Monday’s deadline, the real problems in this team lie in its defence.